Plaza Hotel: Social scene

 The Plaza Hotel became associated with celebrities and the wealthy upon its opening, surpassing the original Waldorf Astoria in that respect.
 The Palm Court (then the tea room), with its mostly female guest list, was particularly frequented.
 Weeks after the hotel's 1907 opening, actress Mrs Patrick Campbell attempted to smoke there, and the resulting controversy boosted the Plaza's stature.
 In January 1908, crowds flocked to see heiress Gladys Vanderbilt and her fiancé, Hungarian count László Széchenyi, have tea, while Theodora Shonts arrived with her fiancé Emmanuel d'Albert de Luynes, the Duke of Chaulnes.
 That year, the New York World dubbed the hotel the "Home-for-the-Incurably Opulent".
 By 1909, the Palm Court was consistently exceeding its 350-person capacity.

 During the 1920s, the basement's grill room was a popular meeting place for young adults born during the Lost Generation.
 The Oak Room was frequented by actor George M. Cohan, and a commemorative plaque for Cohan was installed in the room in the 1940s after his death.
 The Persian Room was popular with the "cafe society", being frequented by socialites and fashion trendsetters.
 Eddy Duchin and Hildegarde were among the Persian Room's early performers, and it later attracted others, such as Eartha Kitt, Peggy Lee, and Liza Minnelli.
 By the 1970s, the Persian Room hosted performances by pop singers such as Robert Goulet and Dusty Springfield.

 The hotel has also been popular among world leaders, particularly presidents of the United States.
 The first of these was Theodore Roosevelt, the 26th U.S. president, who moved his Republican Party's events to the Plaza Hotel from the Fifth Avenue Hotel after the closure of the latter in 1908.
 Theodore Roosevelt's distant cousin, president Franklin D. Roosevelt, had his birthday luncheon in the Palm Court in 1935.
 Other U.S. presidents who frequented the hotel's guestrooms or restaurants have included William Howard Taft, Harry S. Truman, and Richard Nixon, as well as onetime owner Donald Trump.
 For other world leaders, the Plaza Hotel kept a set of national flags, so that an appropriate one could be displayed whenever a foreign head of state visited.
 Chiang Ching-kuo, at the time the Vice Premier of the Republic of China, was shot by Taiwanese student Peter Huang in an attempted assassination at the hotel on April 24, 1970.

 The Plaza Hotel has hosted diplomatic events, as in September 1985, when the finance ministers of several countries signed the Plaza Accord, by which the U.S. dollar was depreciated in relation to other currencies.
+The Plaza Hotel hosted the NBA draft from 1962 until 1967, as well as in 1978 and 1979.